Winsalot/AutumnRTS/MicroTournament.md

 		- Schedule orders (shift-orders).
 		- A-move, M-move, Follow, stop, hold position commands.
 - Renderer features:
 	- Everything.
 Current godot implementation will need to be rewritten entirely.
+(I am not looking forward to it)
 - Content features:
 	- Lots of cool maps.
 	- Lots of badass units.